telematics-lab/IoD_Sim/README.md

 Drones](https://uwspace.uwaterloo.ca/bitstream/handle/10012/12663/07423671.pdf?sequence=1&isAllowed=y)).

-Developed on top of the well-known [ns-3](https://www.nsnam.org/) (Network Simulator 3), it implements the key networking elements (drones, network acces points, and Zone Service Provider), a standard-compliant communication stack based on the IEEE 802.11 technology, and scenarios with various mobility models.
+Developed on top of the well-known [ns-3](https://www.nsnam.org/) (Network Simulator 3), it implements the key networking elements (drones, network access points, and Zone Service Provider), a standard-compliant communication stack based on the IEEE 802.11 technology, and scenarios with various mobility models.